madetech/handbook/team-norms/timesheets.md

 - Every billable team member must completed a timesheet attributing a 35 hour week (pro-rated for those who do not work a full 5 day week) by 1.30pm every Friday

-- If the last day of the month falls on a working day, on the day, you will be asked to complete your timesheets up to and including the final day of the month.
+- When the last day of the month falls on a working day, you will be asked to complete your timesheets up to and including that day.
 You must do this by 1.30pm

 - Timesheets should typically be completed in 3.5 hour increments.
 3.5 hours for a half day, 7 hours for a full day